melbinkoshy/melbinkoshy/README.md

 Here are some of the technologies and tools that I work with:

-- Programming Languages: C,Java,Python,javascript
+- Programming Languages: C,Java,Python,javascript, TypeScript
-- Frameworks: Django,(learning React)
+- Frameworks: Django,React, React Native, Nextjs
-- Databases: Postgressql
+- Databases: Postgressql, MySQL
 - interests:Devops,CI/CD,cloud computing